 The following actions were included in the County of Marin's prior local hazard mitigation plan.
 Many of these actions are being implemented by the Marin County Flood Control & Water Conservation District which is staffed by the County of Marin.
 Table G-10.
-Evaluation of Existing County of Marin and Marin County Flood Control & Water Conservation District Current and Potential Hazard Mitigation Projects and Programs to be carried out by or in partnership with County of Marin and/or Marin County Flood Control & Water Conservation District includes details and actions being considered in addition to those in Table 4-2.
+Evaluation of Existing County of Marin and Marin County Flood Control & Water Conservation District Current and Potential Hazard Mitigation Projects and Programs indicates the status of these actions.
+Table G-11.
+Current and Potential Hazard Mitigation Projects and Programs to be carried out by or in partnership with County of Marin and/or Marin County Flood Control & Water Conservation District includes details and actions being considered in addition to those in Table 4-2.
 Potential Common Mitigation Actions.
 Table 4-2 includes activities that address all hazards and this jurisdiction will select from those associated with hazards to which they were found to be vulnerable (in Tables G-1 through G-6).